readium/r2-workspace-kotlin/README.md

 ## r2-workspace-kotlin

 A test app for the Kotlin implementation of Readium-2.
-It showcase the use of the differents building blocks of Readium-2
+It showcase the use of the different building blocks of Readium-2

 - [r2-shared-kotlin](https://github.com/readium/r2-shared-kotlin) (Model, shared for both streamer and navigator)